U.S. Army Field Manual 30-31B

-U.S. Army Field Manual 30-31B is a document claiming to be a classified appendix to a U.S. Army Field Manual that describes top secret counterinsurgency tactics.
-In particular, it identifies a "strategy of tension" involving violent attacks which are then blamed on radical left-wing groups in order to convince allied governments of the need for counter-action.
-It has been called the Westmoreland Field Manual because it is signed with the alleged signature of General William Westmoreland.
-It was labelled as supplement B (hence "30-31B"), although the publicly released version of FM30-31 only has one appendix, Supplement A.
+The US Army Field Manual 30-31B, dubbed the Westmoreland Field Manual, purportedly outlined a strategy called the "strategy of tension," wherein violent attacks are orchestrated and blamed on left-wing groups to justify government action.
+However, most scholars believe it to be a Cold War-era hoax conducted by Soviet intelligence services.

+The document first surfaced in the 1970s in Turkey and later circulated in various countries.
+During a 1980 hearing, CIA officials denied its authenticity, declaring it a forgery.
+Scholars and the US State Department also state that it is a Soviet forgery.
+Its usage in implicating the CIA in certain events further fueled debate, but arguments to its authenticity were strengthened by evidence uncovered during Operation Gladio in the 1990s.

 History

 The first mention of the document was in the Turkish newspaper Barış (sometimes anglicized to Barish), in 1975.
+It was labelled as supplement B (hence "30-31B"), although the publicly released version of FM30-31 only has one appendix, Supplement A.

 A facsimile copy of FM30-31B then appeared a year later in Bangkok, Thailand, and in various capitals of north African states.
 In 1978, it appeared in various European magazines, including the Spanish Triunfo and El Pais.
 The Italian press picked up the Triunfo publication, and a copy was published in the October 1978 issue of L'Europeo.

 A wide range of field manuals, including 30–31, can be accessed through websites that catalog U.S. field manuals.
 However, 30-31B is not among the field manuals published by the military.

-The "Westmoreland Field Manual" was mentioned in at least two parliamentary commissions reports of European countries, one about the Italian Propaganda Due masonic lodge, and one about the Belgian stay-behind network.
+The "Westmoreland Field Manual" (so named because it bears the alleged signature of General William Westmoreland) was mentioned in at least two parliamentary commissions reports of European countries, one about the Italian Propaganda Due masonic lodge, and one about the Belgian stay-behind network.
 The latter says that "the commission has not any certainty about the authenticity of the document".